Arithmetic geometry of character varieties with regular monodromy: Abstract

 \section{Abstract}

-We study character varieties arising as moduli of representations of an orientable surface group into a reductive group $G$.
-We first show that if $G/Z$ acts freely on the representation variety, then both the representation variety and the character variety are smooth and equidimensional.
-Next, we count points on a family of smooth character varieties; namely, those involving both regular semisimple and regular unipotent monodromy.
-In particular, we show that these varieties are polynomial count and obtain an explicit expression for their $E$-polynomials.
-Finally, by analysing the $E$-polynomial, we determine certain topological invariants of these varieties such as the Euler characteristic and the number of connected components.
+We count points on a family of smooth character varieties with regular semisimple and regular unipotent monodromies.
+We show that these varieties are polynomial count and obtain an explicit expression for their $E$-polynomials using complex representation theory of finite reductive groups.
 As an application, we give an example of a cohomologically rigid representation which is not physically rigid.